jiteshcelsys/Typescript/README.md

 I would like to thank my mentor “Rishi Anand” for this opportunity.
-I learned many new things in this project Thanks for being a good mentor and for guiding me on the right path.
+I learned many new things in this project Thanks for being a helpful mentor and for guiding me on the right path.